Are you considering buying a LifeSpan treadmill but not sure which model to get or even if a treadmill will be right for you?

 If you require something a little smaller with a lower price tag, it would be hard to go past the LifeSpan TR 1200i, which can be folded to fit under a standard-sized bed.

 Assembled, this model measures 70″ x 33″ x 54″.
 Its running surface is 20″ x 56″, and it has a user weight capacity of 300 pounds.
 One of the most frequently purchased treadmills on the market today, it has some great features for the price.
-These include a 2.5 HP motor, 15 incline levels and a speed range from 0.5 to 11 MPH.
+These include a 2.5 HP motor, 15 incline levels, and a speed range from 0.5 to 11 MPH.

 Though compact, the TR 1200i is not lacking in features.
 It has 17 pre-set workout programs and an LCD console that displays useful workout stats.
 These include Program Profile, Incline Level, Time, Speed, Distance Travelled, Step Count, Calories Burned and Heart Rate.

-The LifeSpan TR 1200i has speakers and iPod/headjack integration.
+The LifeSpan TR 1200i Folding Treadmill has speakers and iPod/headjack integration.
 Other accessories include a book rack and a water bottle holder.
 This model comes with a lifetime warranty on its frame and motor, 3 years on parts, and 1-year on labor.

-Final Thoughts on Choosing Your LifeSpan Treadmill
+Final Thoughts on Choosing a LifeSpan Treadmill

 Deciding which LifeSpan treadmill is right for you will depend largely on three things, these being your budget, your intended use, and how much room you have to house it.